CBD has changed the way we see cannabis

 The changing landscape in the ongoing debate

-High profile cases of medical cannabis treatment and the availability of CBD oil in the high street have significantly changed the public profile of cannabis and had an impact on the debate surrounding its legalisation.
+High-profile cases of medical cannabis treatment and the availability of CBD products in the high street have significantly changed the public profile of cannabis and had an impact on the debate surrounding its legalisation.
 The images associated with cannabis are no longer of smoke and deprivation but of hope and effective treatment.

 Join us to get updates and special deals monthly: